workbooks/client_lib/php/README.markdown

 # PHP language binding for the Workbooks API

-See `simple_example.php` for some simple usage examples and explore the objects returned by the API.
+See the Script Library within Workbooks itself and `simple_example.php` for some simple usage examples to explore the objects returned by the API.
 The comments in the `workbooks_api.php` file contain additional information to that here.

 ## Usage